matrachma/arrhythmia-classifier/README.md

 $ docker run --name aritmia-app -d -p 5000:5000 -v <full/path/of/your/models/directory/>:/usr/src/app/saved_models/ arrhythmia-image
 ```

-'<full/path/of/your/models/directory/>' is the full path where your model .h5 files are stored.
+The `<full/path/of/your/models/directory/>` is the full path where your model .h5 files are stored.
 Make sure all model's file names are suit with Prerequisites section.

 Open http://localhost:5000 after waiting for a while to install in the container.